 But a little self-education is a wonderful thing.

-And then one evening, I’m sitting on top of the big diamond-shaped rock I’ve cleaned the ivy and creepers and soil off, sharpening a knife and thinking about a certain person.
+And then one evening, I’m sitting on top of the big diamond-shaped rock I’ve cleaned the ivy and creepers and soil off, sharpening a knife.
+I’m thinking about a certain person who has hurt people dear to me, and whom I have determined beyond doubt that I will meet again one day.
 It’s sundown, and I’ve been sitting up there for a while, smoking, drinking cold coffee, and writing in a notebook.
 Then I’ve gone and brought my machete and the whetstone back up with me, so I can sharpen my blades and watch the dusk come on.
-I’ve done my machete, and now I’m sharpening my switch-knife, even though I only ever use it for cutting weed and stirring coffee.
+I’ve finished my machete, and now I’m sharpening my switch-knife, even though I only ever use it for cutting weed and stirring coffee.

 As the sun disappears into the bank of haze on the horizon, I gather up my stuff — coffee-cup, notebook, knife, whetstone — and clamber down to the path — but I’ve got too much to carry and I leave the machete at the top.
 I’m about to go back up for it, when I catch a movement in the corner of my eye, on the path to my right, a little below my line of sight.
 A colour, a movement, that are not part of my usual landscape — my landscape because I uncovered all of it it with blades, scraped it, smoothed these paths with shovel and hoe.